lipanski/lipanski.github.io/_posts/2019-09-20-dockerfile-ruby-best-practices.md

 # 1. Pin your base image version
 # 2. Use only trusted or official base images
 # 12. Minimize image size by opting for small base images when possible
+# 13. Use multi-stage builds to reduce the size of your image
+# 14. Use multi-stage builds to avoid leaking secrets inside your docker history
 FROM ruby:2.5.5-alpine

 # 13. Use multi-stage builds to reduce the size of your image